XPO Logistics Inc. (XPO): Skating on Thin Ice? We Know the Answer

 Sponsored

-XPO currently public float of 113.23M and currently shorts hold a 2.74% ratio of that float.
-Today, the average trading volume of XPO was 1.78M shares.
+The average price from analysts is $82.50, which is $35.7 above the current price.
+XPO currently public float of 113.22M and currently shorts hold a 3.15% ratio of that float.
+Today, the average trading volume of XPO was 1.68M shares.

 XPO’s Market Performance

-XPO stocks went up by 3.84% for the week, with a monthly jump of 4.84% and a quarterly performance of -23.86%, while its annual performance rate touched -36.30%.
-The volatility ratio for the week stands at 5.00% while the volatility levels for the past 30 days are set at 5.61% for XPO Logistics Inc..
-The simple moving average for the period of the last 20 days is 2.55% for XPO stocks with a simple moving average of -25.39% for the last 200 days.
+XPO stocks went down by -14.23% for the week, with a monthly drop of -9.84% and a quarterly performance of -32.84%, while its annual performance rate touched -46.27%.
+The volatility ratio for the week stands at 4.40% while the volatility levels for the past 30 days are set at 5.00% for XPO Logistics Inc..
+The simple moving average for the period of the last 20 days is -7.70% for XPO stocks with a simple moving average of -32.63% for the last 200 days.

 Analysts’ Opinion of XPO